Open Source AI Models Compared: Kimi K2.7, GLM-5.2, MiniMax-M3 & DeepSeek

 - Zero per-token fees

-That's $6,133/month or $73,596/year on infrastructure that keeps your data private and gives you complete control over which models you run.
+That's ~$5,067/month you stop paying cloud vendors — for infrastructure that keeps your data private, lets you run the cost-per-task winners (GLM-5.2, DeepSeek V4 Pro) at ~$0/task, and gives you complete control over which models you run.

 Choose Your Open Source Model Today

-Run Kimi K2.6, Qwen 3.6, and GLM-5.1 on hardware you own.
+Run GLM-5.2, Kimi K2.7, MiniMax-M3, and DeepSeek V4 Pro on hardware you own.
 Unlimited inference, zero per-token costs, complete data sovereignty.

 Schedule a Model Selection Consultation